membraneframework/membrane_tutorials/videoroom/7_FurtherSteps.md

   You can also conduct some experiments on how to disable the video track (so that the user can turn off and on camera while being in the room).
+  Our suggested implementation of these two features is available at the [template repository](https://github.com/membrane_framework/membrane_videoroom_tutorial/), on `template/additional_features` branch.

+Here our journey ends!
+I modestly hope that you have enjoyed the tutorial and have fetched out of it that many interesting information and skills as possible.
+Or maybe you have even found yourself passionate about media streaming?
+Goodbye and have a great time playing with the tool you have just created!